petosa/chill-out/README.md

 Heuristic search over frozen network states to find an optimal sequence of freezing/unfreezing operations.
 We hypothesize that optimizing our freezing/unfreezing strategy will boost transfer learning performance.

-Main Chill Out experiments can be run with:
+Main Chill-Out experiments can be run with:
 ```
 sh task.sh
 ```